scipy-conference/scipy_proceedings/papers/funix/main.md

 Introducing a new type-to-widget mapping or modifying an existing one should not be the job of most Funix users but advanced users or user interface specialists.
 This is like most scientists who write papers in LaTeX do not develop the LaTeX classes or macros but just use them.
 :::

 The default mapping from Python types to React components is detailed in the section above.
 To expand or modify an existing mapping, Funix provides two approaches: the on-the-fly, [decorator-based approach](#supporting-a-new-type-on-the-fly-using-the-new-funix-type-decorator) and the reusable, [theme-based approach](#defining-and-using-themes).

 As a transcompiler that generates React code, Funix does not have its own widget library.
-Instead, developers can choose any React component on the market to use as the widget for a Python type.
+Instead, developers can choose any React component on the market (as for now, only some MUI components are supported.) to use as the widget for a Python type.
 Additionally, Funix allows configuring the properties (`props`) of the frontend widget in Python via JSON.
 In this way, Funix bridges the Python world with the frontend world, making Python or JSON the surface language for React-based frontend development.

 ### Supporting a new type on the fly using the `new_funix_type` decorator